DoctorWkt/TTL_TicTacToe/README.md

 # TTL_TicTacToe

-> __NOTE!!__ As at 13th June 2019 it's broken.
-I'm trying to use a
-> smaller ROM as they are more commonly available.
-I'm trying to
-> encode a 4-bit "state number" in the ROM output as well as the 4-bits
-> for the move.
-This state number is latched and then forms 4 bits
-> of the address, as well as the 9 bits of user move, to look up
-> the next move by the board.
->
-> I've changed the Logisim circuit and I've written the code to generate
-> the ROM contents.
-It's not working fully yet.
-But it must be close.
->
-> The 12th June update used the old 256Kx8 EPROM and it worked fine.

 I've seen several circuits for two-player tic-tac-toe games on the Internet, but I thought I'd try to design one with these constraints: